 Yahoo Sports is previewing all 32 teams as we get ready for the NFL season, counting down the teams one per weekday in reverse order of our initial 2019 power rankings.
-No. 1 will be revealed on July 31, the day before the Hall of Fame Game kicks off the preseason.

 The Seattle Seahawks do things their own way.
 Last season they showed there are plenty of paths to win in the NFL.

 The Seahawks decided to go with a run-first approach, despite having a franchise quarterback in Russell Wilson.
 They chose a running back, Rashaad Penny, in the first round, then didn’t even feature him.
 They counted on a defense that lost multiple legends over a single offseason.
 It didn’t make a lot of sense.

 I’ve done these previews for seven seasons now.
 I’ve never been more wrong about a team than I was about the 2018 Seahawks.
 I expected their throwback style to fail, or that they’d have to scrap it early on.
 They stuck with it, and it worked.

 The Seahawks were second in the NFL in rushing attempts, with 107 more runs than passes.
 They were the only team in the NFL to attempt more runs than passes last season, and Seattle has a future Hall of Famer at quarterback.
 Only the run-happy Baltimore Ravens, with rookie Lamar Jackson at quarterback, had more rushing attempts and even they finished with more passes than runs (due to Joe Flacco passing a lot early on).
 Russell Wilson threw 427 passes, his fewest since his second season in the NFL, but he was hyper-efficient.
 The Seahawks were content to control the ball, win the turnover battle and grind it out with a new-look defense that came together very quickly.